MALT lymphoma (extranodal marginal zone B-cell lymphoma)

 Causes of MALT lymphoma

 Back to top

 MALT lymphomas usually start in areas of the body where there's been long-term inflammation, due to an infection or an autoimmune condition affecting that area.
 An autoimmune condition causes the body's immune system to attack body tissue rather than protect it.

 Most cases of MALT lymphoma affecting the stomach are linked to infection by a type of bacteria called Helicobacter pylori (H. pylori).
-Untreated H. pylori infection can cause ongoing inflammation of the stomach lining (chronic gastritis), and in turn this may lead to MALT lymphoma developing.
+Untreated H. pylori infection can cause inflammation of the stomach lining (chronic gastritis), and over time this may lead to MALT lymphoma developing.

 MALT lymphoma of the salivary glands is more common in people with an autoimmune condition called Sjögren’s syndrome.